libriscv/libriscv/README.md

 The 128-bit ISA support is experimental, and the specification is not yet complete.
 There is neither toolchain support, nor is there an ELF format for 128-bit machines.
 There is an emulator that specifically runs a custom crafted 128-bit program in the emu128 folder.

+Note: There is no support for the B-, E-, V- and Q-extensions.
 Binary translation currently only supports RV32G and RV64G.

-Note: There is no support for the B-, E-, V- and Q-extensions.

-## Usage

-Load a binary and let the machine simulate from `_start` (ELF entry-point):
+## Example usage when embedded into a project

+Load a Linux program built for RISC-V and run through main:
 ```C++
 #include <libriscv/machine.hpp>